sinafakhraee/AMLS/Remote_Development_with_VSC/README.md

-# Instructions on how to use VC to develop remotely (e.g. on azure machine learning compute instace)
+# Instructions on how to use VSC to develop remotely (e.g. on azure machine learning compute instace)

 1. install Remote - SSH frrom the VC Extentions Marketplace <br>
 ![picture](./images/remote-ssh-plugin-install.PNG)<br>